 Seeing mold growing on an old piece of bread is creepy enough, but mold in the home is something next level.
 It might not be a problem you think about regularly, but if you feel like you have some weird health issues, you might be exhibiting some signs that you have toxic mold in your home.
 Since mold isn't always visible or easy to spot, it's important to know what to look out for so you can take care of any issues if you have some — you don't want your health to suffer just because your house looks clean enough.

 If you suspect you have mold in your home, look out for these seven telltale signs.
 These signs can help you identify a potential problem, but if you feel that mold has made its way in, schedule a test.
-An independent testing company will provide you with an unbiased assessment of the situation, determine what type of mold is growing in your home, and determine the proper course of action to remove it.
+A professional mold testing company will provide you with an unbiased assessment of the situation, determine what type of mold is growing in your home, and determine the proper course of action to remove it.

 One of the first things you might notice is a musty smell.
 If you smell mold, it's likely there, even if you don't see it.
 This is a sign to take action, because if you can smell mold, a health risk may be present, according to the CDC.